Fallon771/Lotus-Hotel-Management/README.md

- -- This is a rough design geared at giving an idea of the finished product -- Create your own branch to play around with the code -- Use the master branch for final deployment
+ -- This is a rough design geared at giving an idea of the finished product -- Create your own branch to play around with the code -- Use the master branch for final deployment v0.01

- v0.02
+ -- Template design and page layout v0.02
- -- Now with a basic sever
+ -- Now with a working basic sever